CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 But, even in 3/8" house shoes, Lucy never looks more than 6" shorter than Fonda or Matheson in 1" shoes or sneakers.
 Perhaps we need an independent arbitrator to estimate the difference in height.
 Someone care to watch the movie and give their estimation of the height difference?
 It's an excellent flick.

-Frank2 says on 19/Mar/06
+Frank2 said on 19/Mar/06

 The scene where she's given too much to drink is still hilarious.
 Did you notice that a still teenage Tim Matheson was already as tall or taller than Henry Fonda?